-The specifics of the appropriate window borders and decorations are outlined in "Window Decorations", and the different window management behaviors are specified in "Window Management Actions".
+The specifics of the appropriate window borders and decorations are outlined in "Window Decorations" on page 68, and the different window management behaviors are specified in "Window Management Actions" on page 67.

 The fundamental user-visible characteristic of primary windows is that stacking, workspace placement, and minimization can be independent of other primary windows.
 Secondary window stacking, workspace placement, and minimization must be tied to the associated primary window.